ASM in Arizona

 What will happen at ASM’s new facility in Scottsdale?

-Why is ASM expanding in Arizona?
+Why is ASM building this?

 How will the new development contribute to the local economy?

-1. Contributing to Arizona’s innovation economy: The investment in the new facility in Scottsdale will substantially expand ASM’s activities and, as such, will help to strengthen Arizona as a hub for top-notch semiconductor innovation.
+The investment in the new facility in Scottsdale will substantially expand ASM’s activities and, as such, will help to strengthen Arizona as a hub for top-notch semiconductor innovation.
+ASM anticipates hiring 500 people in Arizona over six years (from 2023).
+This will bring about 1,300 jobs to Scottsdale by 2030.
+The expansion will create new job opportunities in R&D and engineering fields such as mechanical, electrical, and process.

 How does ASM prioritize sustainability and water conservation?

 We’re pursuing LEED certification for our new Scottsdale facility.
-Our plans include solar panels, EV charging, stormwater harvesting, and other sustainably conscious elements.
-ASM is committed to implementing a robust water reclamation system with redundancy, meaning that if something in our water system breaks, we will have a fully functioning backup reclamation system that will take over.
+Our plans include solar panels, EV charging, and other sustainably conscious elements.
+ASM is committed to implementing a robust water reclamation system with built-in redundancies to increase resiliency.
 In line with our commitment to sustainability efforts, we will be recycling up to 80% of the lab water we use.
+At ASM, sustainability is an integral part of our strategy and one of the key pillars of our approach, as we aspire to improve people’s lives worldwide.
+Read more on ESG or download our climate transition plan.

 In 2023, our facility in Phoenix was recognized with two awards from Veolia, a global water technology company, for our dedication to sustainability.
 In addition, in 2021 our Phoenix hub was among our company’s first to achieve 100% renewable electricity.
 We achieved 100% renewable electricity for all global operations in the first half of 2024.